taseikyo/PyQt5-Apps/README.md

 A set of special tools to cope with my daily tasks.
 It's based on [Python 3.6.5](https://www.python.org/downloads/release/python-365/) and [PyQt5](https://riverbankcomputing.com/software/pyqt/download5), licensed under the [GPL v3](LICENSE).

+All image resources in this repo are from [iconfont](http://www.iconfont.cn).

 ### Words Recorder

 [Words Recorder](words-recorder) is an app to record the word that you are unfamiliar with when you do some reading, based on Python, PyQt5 and MySQL.